 - Multiple Towels

-- Pillow Insert (we used an IKEA 20×20 insert to make the pillow extra full) (similar, here)
+- Pillow Insert (I size up at least one size to make the pillow extra full)

 Vintage Monogrammed No Sew Pillow Steps: